 This activity is divided into two parts.
-In Part A , you will work in a group to discuss the advantages and disadvantages of evaluation techniques.
-In Part B , you will share your ideas with the other groups.
-15 min Part A Group Work The facilitator divides participants into small groups and assigns two of the evaluation techniques listed on Worksheet 16 to each group.
+In Part A, you will work in a group to discuss the advantages and disadvantages of evaluation techniques.

+In Part B, you will share your ideas with the other groups.

+The facilitator divides participants into small groups and assigns two of the evaluation techniques listed on Worksheet 16 to each group.
 Discuss the technique by answering the questions provided.

-Questions to consider: • Not every technique is appropriate for every context or every purpose.
+- Not every technique is appropriate for every context or every purpose.
 When would you use the technique assigned to your group?
-What factors would influence your choice? • What are the advantages and disadvantages of the technique? • How can the information gathered through this technique be used to determine longer term results or impact?
+What factors would influence your choice? - What are the advantages and disadvantages of the technique? - How can the information gathered through this technique be used to determine longer term results or impact?

 Note your responses on Worksheet 16 and give examples where possible.

 45 min Part B Group Discussion Share your ideas and examples with the large group.